ItsjustWanjiru/dsc-nonparametric-models-lab/README.md

 ## Objectives

 * Practice identifying and applying appropriate preprocessing steps
-* Perform an iterative modeling process, starting from a baseline model
+* Perform an iterative modeling process, starting from a baseline model.
-* Explore multiple model algorithms, and tune their hyperparameters
+* Explore multiple model algorithms, and tune their hyperparameters.
-* Practice choosing a final model across multiple model algorithms and evaluating its performance
+* Practice choosing a final model across multiple model algorithms and evaluating its performance.

 ## Your Task: Complete an End-to-End ML Process with Nonparametric Models on the Forest Cover Dataset